 Halloween Crafts for Kids

 As with most of my blogs I encourage you to use things about the house for making crafts and decorations.
-You would be amazed by the treasures you have.
-Leftover paper plates from a party make the perfect canvas for young artists.
+You will be amazed by the treasures you have.
+Use leftover paper plates from a party.
+They make the perfect canvas for young artists.
 Scraps of felt and cardstock can be turned into creative cut outs.
 Pipe cleaners from previous crafts can be turned into legs for bugs and monsters.
 Popsicle sticks have a whole craft cult of their own!

 When crafting with young children be sure to use washable non toxic paints and felt pens.
 It is a good idea to cover your workspace with an old sheet or plastic tablecloth.
 Keep sharp objects, scissors and knives away from small children who are not able to use them safely.
 Pick a time for crafting when there is no stress on anyone.
 You won’t want to do it just before a mealtime or just before bedtime when it might be too hard for them to settle down and get some sleep.